Tacoma police officer drives SUV into group of pedestrians

 The (Tacoma) News Tribune reported that, according to police, one person was taken to a local hospital for a laceration.

 Spokesperson Wendy Haddow told the newspaper the crowd had gathered at South Ninth Street between Court A and Pacific Avenue for street racing, and that after the police officer used his bullhorn to address the group, people began pounding on the SUV windows.
-The officer drove away because feared for his safety, Haddow said.
+The officer drove away because he feared for his safety, Haddow said.